 The geographical area of compulsory pilotage is defined in § 4 paragraph (1) and certain areas within the baselines that are exempt for vessels in transit to and from the pilot boarding ares are defined i § 4 paragraph (2) and the corresponding Annex 1.

 A specific exemption from the compulsory pilotage requirement is described in § 6, whereby short relocations within a harbour that are deemed to be safe are exempt from the requirement to use a pilot.
 It is a prerequisit for the exemption that the master of the vessel skall be able to see and assess the conditions on the dock that the vessel is to be moved to from the command bridge, and there shall be no crossing traffic during the move.
+For relocations up to half a nautical mile the requirement to be able to see does not apply, if the conditions at the place to which the vessel is to be relocated can be otherwise assessed in a satisfactory way.

 Procedures for pilot boarding are described in § 5 and the pilot boarding areas are geographically defined in Annex 2 to the regulations.